There are three Google Analytics widgets included in the dashboard from start, Web analytics, E-commerce analytics and Page top list.

 5. Create a new OAuth Client ID

 5.2.
-Select Create credentials to create a new OAuth Client ID, with Web Application as the type.
+Select Create client to create a new OAuth Client ID.

-Select the client Id we just created, copy the Client ID and Client Secret keys.
+6.1 Copy the Client ID and Client Secret keys.
+Click OK.

 9. Open the Web Analytics or E-commerce Analytics widget in edit mode by clicking the cogwheel icon in the widget.
 Then click Login to Google.